-- Attending climate change training to understand how climate-related risks might affect pension schemes and their investments. - Commissioning scenario analysis to understand how assets and liabilities might be affected and getting advice on the implications for the investment strategy and journey plan. - Analysing how the sponsor might be affected by climate-related factors, and the implications for its ability to provide financial support for the Scheme. - Reviewing its investment managers' climate practices, including how they incorporate climate-related factors into their investment process and how effectively they manage climate-related risks. - Monitoring a range of climate-related metrics in relation to the Scheme's assets. - In addition, the Trustee expects its investment managers to identify, assess and manage climate-related risks to the Scheme's assets on a day-to-day basis.
+- Attending climate change training to understand how climate-related risks might affect pension schemes and their investments. - New and emerging risks are raised either by the Trustee or its advisers, asset managers and In-House Team.
+They are discussed by the appropriated committee, who also decides on the appropriate mitigation measure.
+This is then reported to the Trustee Board and recorded into the Scheme's risk register. - Commissioning, if necessary, scenario analysis to understand how assets and liabilities might be affected and getting advice on the implications for the investment strategy and journey plan. - Analysing how the sponsor might be affected by climate-related factors, and the implications for its ability to provide financial support for the Scheme. - Reviewing its investment managers' climate practices, including how they incorporate climate-related factors into their investment process and how effectively they manage climate-related risks. - Monitoring a range of climate-related metrics in relation to the Scheme's assets. - In addition, the Trustee expects its investment managers to identify, assess and manage climaterelated risks to the Scheme's assets on a day-to-day basis.
 It discusses climate change when it meets managers, to increase its understanding of the Scheme's climate-related risks and test the adequacy of the steps being taken to manage them. - The SIP sets out how investment climate-related risks are managed and monitored. - Communicating the Trustee's stewardship priorities to the investment managers and assessing their stewardship actions related to these priorities (including climate change). - Integrating climate change into the risk management processes, such as risk register, covenant monitoring, investment performance reporting, and Integrated Risk Management (IRM) dashboard.
 These documents are revised for each Trustee Board meeting, which ensures that climate risk is regularly considered by the Trustee and their advisers. - Annual review of DC value for members includes consideration of how effective the investment managers are in their integration of ESG factors, including climate change.
 This assists the Trustee in identifying any risks in this area. - Considering climate when selecting new investment managers and encouraging the current managers to manage climate risks to the assets.